Guy Portelli: Sculpture

-Portelli was previously a Fellow of the Royal Society of British Sculptors and was Vice-President of the Royal Society of British Artists.
+Portelli was previously a fellow of the Royal Society of British Sculptors and was vice-president of the Royal Society of British Artists.

 In 2002, he won the Elisabeth Frink School Award, and the Scott Goodman Harris Award in 2003.

 Dragons Den

-In 2008, Portelli gained £80,000 from three investors of the TV programme Dragons' Den, convincing them that modern art is a viable and realistic investment.
-This centred upon his “Pop Icons” collection, 18 pieces exhibited at the Mall Galleries in London.
+In 2008, Portelli gained £80,000 from three investors of the television programme Dragons' Den, convincing them that modern art is a viable and realistic investment.
+This centred upon his "Pop Icons" collection, 18 pieces exhibited at the Mall Galleries in London.
 This instantly raised his public profile.